thenaivedetective/sp500-stock-performance/FINAL_REPORT.md

 4. **Methodology successfully demonstrated for electoral analysis** *[with simulated data]*:
    - Information theory can quantify relationship between food access and political behavior
-   - Transfer entropy can detect causal information flow in time series
+   - Mutual information reveals weak geographic and topical variation in sentiment
    - Methods are valid and ready for application to real Twitter data

 ### 5.2 Comparison to Existing Literature